filkry/crowbrain/chi2014/narrative.md

 Should we be computing probability based on all responses to all questions, or on a per-question basis?

+### problem -> time spent per ideas

+Doesn't look like there is any effect

+### number requested -> time spent per idea

+There might be an affect here.
+We see a small decrease from 5 -> 10 -> 20 conditions, but after that it is "flat" with some bumps due to likely outliers.

 ### number of runs -> run: number of category leaves